plone/training/theming/creating-initial-content-for-the-theme.rst

 To do that we create the :file:`slider-images` folder in our :file:`setuphandlers.py` and load also some example images into that folder.

 We have the needed images inside ``theme/img`` folder.
-To create the folder and the immages put the following code in your setuphandlers.py.
+To create the folder and the images put the following code in your setuphandlers.py.

 .. code-block:: python